spacewander/find/README.md

 If you install it via pip, you can skip this section, just run it with `findtui`.

 Add this line to your shell configuration: `alias findtui somewhere/find/main.py`.
 You can alias it as `find`, too.
-However, if you do this in zsh, zsh will refuse to provide argument completition for `find`.
+However, if you do this in zsh, zsh will refuse to provide argument completion for `find`.
 Zsh hates cheat.
-This is not a problem in bash, since bash doesn't provide special completition for find.
+This is not a problem in bash, since bash doesn't provide special completion for find.

 That's all.
 Now you can run it with `findtui`: